SCIENCE. POLITICS. STORYTELLING.

 HOSTED BY SHERIL KIRSHENBAUM, KAREL VEGA

 The series ran 2018-2019 and was all about food, where it comes from and how it impacts our health and our planet.
 History buff, foodie and science writer Sheril Kirshenbaum and co-host Karel Vega explored the science and history of our favorite foods.
 Serving Up Science was broadcast Wednesdays during All Things Considered on 90.5 FM in mid-Michigan.
-Start listening to one of Sheril's favorite episodes about The Poison Squad!

 Contact Sheril